jorgebucaran/cookbook.fish/README.md

 ls
 ```

-Or, start typing the command you are looking for, and press tab. fish will use the builtin pager which you can browse and select the command interactively.
+Or, start typing the command you are looking for, and press tab.
+Fish will use the builtin pager which you can browse and select the command interactively.

-fish knows what commands are available by looking at the `$PATH` environment variable.
+Fish knows what commands are available by looking at the `$PATH` environment variable.
 This variable contains a list of paths, and every binary file inside any of those paths can be run by their name.

 Print your `$PATH` contents.